tai9/Gallery-App/README.md

-# Hooks Movie App
+# Gallery App
-This is the demo application using React Hooks!!!
+This is the demo application using React TypeScript!!!

 # Getting Started
 These instructions should get you a copy of the project up and running on your local machine for development and testing purposes.